EngineHub/WorldEditDocs/source/commands.rst

 .. csv-table::
     :widths: 8, 15

+    //count,
-    //count,"Counts the number of a certain type of block" Permissions,"worldedit.analysis.count"
+    Description,"Counts the number of a certain type of block" Permissions,"worldedit.analysis.count"
     Usage,"//count [-f] <blocks>"
        <blocks>,"The block type(s) to count"